-Fire Apparatus - These funds are committed for a specific purpose pursuant to constraints imposed by formal action of the Fire District's highest level of decision-making authority, which is the Board of Fire Commissioners.
-As of December 31, 2016 the balance is \$18,528.
+As stated in Note 1, the committed fund balance classification includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Fire District's highest level of decision-making authority, which is the Board of Fire Commissioners.
+Specific commitments to the Fire District's fund balance are summarized as follows:

+Fire Apparatus - As of December 31, 2023, the balance is \$3,155. is committed for the outfitting of the '23 Pierce Enforcer Pumper.